-- Chemistry - 10th, 11th, or 12th grade standing. - Successful completion of Biology or Biology Honors. - " Concurrent enrollment in Algebra 2 or higher level math course is recommended. - Chemistry Honors - 10th, 11th, or 12th grade standing. - Completion of Biology with an "A" or Biology Honors with a "B" or higher. - Concurrent enrollment in Algebra 2 or higher level math course is required. - The following criteria will be used as qualification for the course: - Satisfactory achievement on the qualifying exam administered by the science department and previous science and math grades. - Contract required. - Conceptual Physics - 10th, 11th, or 12th grade standing. - Successful completion of Biology or Biology Honors and Algebra 1. - SFHS recommends a chemistry course before a physics course.
+- " Chemistry

+- " 10th, 11th, or 12th grade standing.

+- " Completion of Biology or Biology Honors.

+- " Concurrent enrollment in Algebra 2 or higher level math course is recommended.

+- Chemistry Honors

+- " 10th, 11th, or 12th grade standing.

+- " Completion of Biology with an "A" or Biology Honors with a "B" or higher.

+- Concurrent enrollment in Algebra 2 or higher math course is required.

+- " The following criteria will be used as qualification for the course:

+- " Satisfactory achievement on the qualifying exam administered by the science department and previous science and math grades.

+- " Contract required.

+- Conceptual Physics

+- " 10th, 11th, or 12th grade standing.

+- " Completion of Biology or Biology Honors and Algebra 1.

+- " The Science Department recommends a chemistry course before a physics course.